ErrOrnAmE/ITWithFood/WebBrowsers/index.md

 ![Firefox](img/IMG_0118.JPG)

-Firefox is the web browser developped by The ~~Mozzarella~~ Mozilla Fondation, a non-profit organization supporting the free and open-source Software.
+Firefox is the web browser developped by The ~~Mozzarella~~ Mozilla Fondation, a non-profit organization supporting free and open-source Software.
 Firefox was best known for being the principal opponent to Internet Explorer in the battle of the browsers.
 More up-to-date, secure and open-source, it was long leading the race, and appealed to a large portion of the "tech people" as it allowed anyone to add and create extensions: small piece of software that enhanced the browser.

 However, as Firefox was ahead under the clear sky, a new opponent entered the race...